Why in the world would a family in New York City fly north to Quebec City for spring break?

 Take A Quick Day Trip From Quebec

-If you have an extra day, rent a car ad head out of town to the impressive Montmorency Falls.
+If you have an extra day, rent a car and head out of town to the impressive Montmorency Falls.
 The gondola ride to the top is fun for all ages.

-We had a cold-weather picnic at tables inside the visitors Center.
-It sounds a little underwhelming, but there were big windows and great a great view of the falls.
+We had a cold-weather picnic at tables inside the visitors center.
+There were big windows and a great view of the falls.
 And it was warm!
 So we felt quite cozy as we tucked into our baguette, cheese and saucisson.

 The island is small and it was quiet when we were there in the off-season.
 It probably took us a bit more than an hour to circle the whole place with stops at a gourmet chocolate shop, roadside jam stand and for some scenic photo ops.

-In the summer there might be more to do and you might spend more time a the scenic spots.
-There might also more cars on the narrow road.
+In the summer there are more shops to visit, as well as wineries and a cidery.
+And you might spend more time at the scenic spots.
+There might also be more cars on the narrow road.
 So allow more time.

 Practical Information